Interview

 Peter Daly: One of our mottos is “constraints provoke creativity”, and this was clearly evidenced during the Covid-19 pandemic, when we went online to run the seminar.

-In 2020, we worked with Voyageurs du Monde, a travel agency, who was heavily hit by the pandemic, and who wanted students to reflect on the following question: Which creative actions and innovative services can Voyageurs du monde implement to envisage travel in the future?
+In 2020, we worked with Voyageurs du Monde, a travel agency, who was heavily hit by the pandemic, and who wanted students to reflect on the following question: Which creative actions and innovative services can Voyageurs du Monde implement to envisage travel post-Covid?

 The following year, 2021, we were solicited by ANDRH (Association de Directeurs de Ressources Humaines – Association of HR Directors) to reflect on going back to work and what work life post-pandemic would look like.
 They asked students to consider the following question: After several months of remote work imposed by the health crisis, what will the workplace of the future look like?
 How can we make employees want to return to the office?
 How can we rebuild the link between the company and its collaborators?
 This question was at the core of what meaning we attach to work, the purpose and sense of working and where we should work.